mangila/pokedex-java/README.md

 Why build this project?

-- Discover how to create a simple casual application and see how much pain there is to build it using these technologies and ecosystem.
+- Explore the process of building a casual application, highlighting both the capabilities and challenges of working with this technology stack and ecosystem.

 Spring Boot and Java with its ecosystem to fulfill the requirements: